kala13x/slog/README.md

 #### UPDATE
 From version 1.5 we provide a cleaner option to generate errors without the need to provide the flag parameter.

-We defined macros based on the warning flags.
+Here are defined macros based on the logging flags.

 - `slog()`
 - `slogwn()`